MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ---

 # Restore a deleted Office 365 Group

+The owner of an Office 365 group can restore the group by self.

+Steps:
+1) Access the deleted groups page by logging in to this link: https://outlook.office.com/people/group/deleted or
+Login to Outlook for Web (OWA), click on Manage groups option, present under the Groups node, and then click on "Deleted" option

+2) The Office 365 groups deleted by the owner will be displayed on the right hand pane.
+3) From here, the group owner can click on "Restore" and the group will be restored

+If the deleted group doesn't show here, the owner should contact person with administrative permissions.

 If you're a user who wants to restore an Office 365 group, ask a person in your business with administrative permissions to do these steps for you.
 For larger businesses, this should mean the internal help desk/technical support team.